Skip To Main Content

 Read More about Vocal Music

 In this class, students use the metric system of measurement, laboratory skills and scientific processing methods throughout the year, while learning the names and the symbols for elements, ions, compounds and chemical equations.
 Other topics of study include detailed structures of the atom, nuclear events, the Periodic Table, the theories for chemical bonding, the mole concept and the principles of chemical reactions.
-This course includes problem-solving involving mathematics, such as graphing, powers of ten, Algebra 1, Geometry, proportions, ratios and logarithms.
-In addition to Chemistry, Pre-Advanced Placement (AP) Chemistry and AP Chemistry are also offered.

 Read More about AP Chemistry